SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/07-Summary.md

 ## In the next lesson we will learn:

-- Reading input from array
+- Reading input from an array

 - How to use nested if-else conditions